braedynl/CSE231-020-SS20/README.md

 # Braedyn Lettinga's CSE231 Section of Wonder & Amazement
 This repository is for CSE231 - Introduction to Programming I, Section XXX for SS20 at Michigan State University.
-It includes all presentations and demonstration code used during Braedyn Lettinga's in-class lab.
+It includes all presentations and demonstration code used during my specific in-class lab.

 My :star:***exclusive***:star: lab slides and demonstration code build upon Dr. Enbody's already laid-out TA slides.
 No content is omitted, content is only added upon.
 The content I add are things I believe you guys should be aware of going into later topics, exams and homework, in hopes that you guys can come out of the course with a 4.0 and a great coding experience.

 This repository also acts as a hub for everything you need in this class.
-There is an overwhelming amount different websites you need to go to for this course, and so I created this repository for the benefit of you, beautiful people.
+There is an overwhelming amount different websites you need to go to for this course, and so I created this repository for the benefit of you beautiful people.

+After a lab is done, I will upload an example solution to it in the corresponding lab folder here in this repository.

 Course Website: https://web.cse.msu.edu/~cse231/
   - [Syllabus](https://web.cse.msu.edu/~cse231/Online/General/syllabus.html)